pestphp/docs/exceptions.md

 })->throws(Exception::class, 'Something happened.');
 ```

-If the exception type is not relevant and you're only concerned with the message, you can directly pass the message without specifying the exception type.
+If the exception type is not relevant and you're only concerned with the message, you can simply pass the message without specifying the exception's type.

 ```php
 it('throws exception', function () {